- 58

 Grand Central Market Los Angeles

-No trip to Anges Flight would be complete without a visit to Grand Central Market, across the street from the shortest railroad in the world.
+No trip to Angels Flight would be complete without a visit to Grand Central Market, across the street from the shortest railroad in the world.
+Since its opening in 1917, it has been a cornerstone of the city, evolving from a traditional public market to a food hall with various vendors serving Japanese, Mexican, Chinese, Thai, Italian, and American cuisine.

 - Like